 Since 2013, Georgia has been making significant improvements in health financing policy by extending population entitlement to publicly financed health care and gradually increasing public funding of the health system.
 The Social Services Agency (SSA) acts as a single purchasing agency for the health sector and with this approach Georgia follows European and global best practices.
 As a result, the evidence shows that these reforms have led to progress in meeting the goals of universal health coverage; they have increased access to health services and improved financial protection in areas targeted for expanded coverage.

-Since 2013, the SSA has introduced new systems and methods to manage the flow of funds to providers.
-Ministry of Labour, Health and Social Affairs of Georgia (MOLHSA) has introduced several reforms to strengthen the capacity of the SSA to be more strategic in purchasing health care for the population.
+Since 2013, the Ministry of Labour, Health and Social Affairs of Georgia (MOLHSA) has introduced new systems and methods to manage the flow of funds to providers.
+MOLHSA also has introduced several reforms to strengthen the capacity of the SSA to be more strategic in purchasing health care for the population.
 Remarkable progress has been made so far, but more can be done.
 Strategic purchasing can enable Georgia’s health system to make the best use of available resources to move towards universal health coverage (UHC) within financial constraints.
 Strategic purchasing is a complex function where institutional and multiple operational aspects play an important role.

-NEED FOR THE STRATEGY (WHY?)

-OBJECTIVE OF THE STRATEGY AND HOW IT POSITIONS WITH OTHER POLICY DOCUMENYS

-This strategy aims to…
+This strategy aims to move from passive to active purchasing which means:

+the purchaser drawing on information about the health care needs of the population for which it is responsible and aligning the availability of services to these needs

+contracting with selected providers who agree to comply with access and quality standards and utilisation controls and are willing to accept specified payment mechanisms and payment rates and to provide information for monitoring purposes

+the purchaser using its financial power (leverage) to influence the behaviour of providers to be efficient and deliver quality services, particularly through linking provider payment to information on performance, carefully monitoring provider performance and taking action when performance is poor

 Explicit strategy with clearly defined goals and priority activities will be a basis to establish clear institutional roles and relationships and helps to identify who has the authority for which activity and is accountable for implementing them.